 St. Paul officers shoot and kill person, police say

-St. Paul police shot and killed someone Monday evening in the Payne-Phalen neighborhood on St. Paul's East Side, the department said on X.
+St. Paul police shot and killed someone Monday evening, the department said on X.

 "Our officers were involved in a shooting just before 7:30 p.m. this evening on the 1100 block of Rose Avenue East where one person has died," the department tweeted.